ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 ```
 {: codeblock}

 * Make sure you can access a toolchain with the {{site.data.keyword.DRA_short}} tool that is configured for that toolchain.
-For more information about toolchains, see [Creating a toolchain from an app](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started#creating_a_toolchain_from_an_app).
+For more information about toolchains, see [Creating a toolchain from an app](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started&interface=ui#creating_a_toolchain_from_an_app).

 * Specify the toolchain ID by using one of the following methods:
    - Specify the toolchain ID as a CLI parameter to the command.
    - Set the `TOOLCHAIN_ID` environment variable.
    - Your {{site.data.keyword.contdelivery_full}} pipeline might automatically set the `PIPELINE_TOOLCHAIN_ID` environment variable.

    The CLI needs the value of the toolchain ID.
-The value of toolchain ID that is specified in the CLI parameter overrides the value of environment variable.
+The value of toolchain ID that is specified in the CLI parameter overrides the value of the environment variable.

    The toolchain ID is found in the toolchain URL that is shown in the browser.
 If you're using {{site.data.keyword.deliverypipelinelong}}, you can set the toolchain ID to send your build data to a different toolchain.
 For more information, see [Aggregating data from multiple sources into a single toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-aggregating-multiple-sources).